CEA-LIST/N2D2/README.md

 - How to write neural network models;
 - Tutorials.

-The N2D2 executables and application examples are located in [exec](exec) directory.
+The N2D2 executables and application examples are located in the [exec](exec) directory.

 License